-We may be able to leverage the threats posed by environmental degradation in a way the could contribute to human health and galvanize action on climate change.
+We may be able to leverage the threats posed by environmental degradation in a way that could contribute to human health and galvanize action on climate change.
 The deteriorating state of our environment has prompted research that shows how the preservation of the natural world augments our physical and mental wellbeing.
 Adverse health impacts from climate change combined with the benefits of a healthier natural environment may be the best inducement we have to catalyze action.

 While climate change causes both physical and psychological sickness, exposure to healthy natural environments can foster health.
 Emerging research confirms what we intuitively know to be true, environmental health benefits us both physically and mentally.
 As this understanding grows, it may spur a global movement focused on environmental protection.